Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Tusk of Galaech-Ma/Giant-Felling Stroke.md

 ## Special activation rules

-As long as the wielder isn’t dissonant with moonsilver, this Evocation awakens at no cost when she Joins Battle against a non-trivial quarry after [[tracking]] it to its lair or otherwise hunting it down.
+As long as the wielder isn’t dissonant with moonsilver, this Evocation awakens at no cost when she Joins Battle against a non-trivial quarry after [[Tracking]] it to its lair or otherwise hunting it down.

 ## Resonant